IPESE/REHO/documentation/sections/5_Getting_started.rst

 .. code-block:: python

-    reader = QBuildingsReader()             # load QBuildingsReader class reader.establish_connection('Suisse')   # connect to QBuildings database
+    reader = QBuildingsReader()             # load QBuildingsReader class reader.establish_connection('Geneva')   # connect to QBuildings database
-    qbuildings_data = reader.read_db(transformer=3658, nb_buildings=2)      # read data
+    qbuildings_data = reader.read_db(transformer=234, egid=['1017073/1017074', '1017109', '1017079', '1030377/1030380'])      # read data

 See :meth:`reho.model.preprocessing.QBuildings.QBuildingsReader.read_db` for further description.

 .. warning::
-    Note that you need to be connected to EPFL network or VPN to access the database
+    The QBuildings-Suisse database will soon be available for full access.
+At present, you need to be connected to EPFL intranet to access the complete database.

+    However, a reduced version (QBuildings-Geneva) is already available to the public and serves as a demo for all the examples.

 CSV files
 ~~~~~~~~~~~~~~~~~